breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ## Manual Install
 In this chapter we are going through the installation step by step.
 First of all we need to install all dependencies.
-Don't be scared... these are alot but only small ones.
+Don't be scared... these are a lot but only small ones.
 ```bash
 $ sudo apt-get update
 $ sudo apt-get upgrade